 To be tempted means that you are being enticed to sin against God.
 Temptation is not from God; satan is the tempter.
 His goal is to get us out of the will of God.
 He tempts us with whatever will bring us pleasure for the moment.
 The devil does not make us sin, we consciously choose to act against God’s will.
 The enemy sits back and takes notice of every detail that you share; his plan is to set you up to fall.
 He knows that your mind is not on the things above, judging by your actions and your conversation.
 You are operating on his level; therefore, he is able to excess you.
 He lures you in with glamour and fame.
 He knows what you like because your lusting eyes reveal your innermost desires.
-But he will never warn you of sins consequences.
+But he will never warn you of the consequences of your sins.
 Judgment day is coming, and you are accountable for the deeds done in the body and you will have to give an account for every idle word spoken; (Matt.
 12:36).

 “So if you think you are standing firm, be careful that you don’t fall?”
 (1 Cor.
 10:12)